From the Co-Chairs, April 2021April 27, 2021

 Record Accrual to TMIST Continues As Leaders Seek New Sites

 Women continue to enroll in the TMIST breast cancer screening trial at a strong pace, with the trial posting its seventh month of record accrual in April 2021.
 Total study enrollment stands at 46,595 as of May 19.
 New sites may join this trial!
 If your site is interested in offering this trial to your constituents, email TMIST@acr.org to discuss the study requirements, reimbursement/payment structure, and how to start the application process.

 Read more trial updates in the First Quarter 2021 TMIST Newsletter.

 Suresh S. Ramalingam, MD (Emory University) will serve as the next editor-in-chief of Cancer, a peer-reviewed publication of the American Cancer Society that integrates scientific information from worldwide sources for all oncologic specialties.
 His five-year term begins in July 2021.
-Dr. Ramalingam is deputy chair of ECOG-ACRIN’s Therapeutic Studies Program, chair of the Thoracic Cancer Committee, a member of the Executive Committee, and co-chair of the Mentoring Program.
+Dr. Ramalingam is a deputy chair on the Executive Committee, chair of the Thoracic Cancer Committee, and co-chair of the Mentoring Program.